 With so many financial terms to master, it can be difficult to learn them alone.
-In an effort to help, ACCC decided to explain even more financial terms.
+In an effort to help, ACCC is here to explain even more financial terms.

-Capital gains – is the difference between the value of something now versus how much it was originally purchased for
+Capital gains – The difference between the value of something now versus the amount it was originally purchased for.

 Return on investment (ROI) – A ROI is a measurement of a gain or loss.
-ROIs can be calculate by dividing the gain or loss by the investment.
+ROIs can be calculated by dividing the gain or loss by the investment.

 IRA – Individual Retirement Account.
 Anyone, employed or unemployed, can contribute to an IRA up to $5,000 per year.
 All investments are made by the contributor, meaning there is no match made by an employer.
 The money is only taxed when it is withdrawn.

 401(k) – This is an employer-sponsored retirement plan.
 Most employers offer a match up to a certain percent.
 Employees are allowed to contribute up to $18,000 per year.
 This money is pre-taxed and will not be taxed until withdrawn.

 If you have more questions, or if you are struggling to pay off debt, ACCC is here to help you.
 Schedule a free credit counseling session with us today.